 What we say to ourselves is how we practice positivity or put it into action.

 This is also how self-love works.
 What you tell yourself is powerful and makes its mark.

 Here are examples of things you could tell yourself to practice positivity: 10 Positive Affirmations for Success that will Change your Life.

 When you write these positive mantras, you start to feel them.
 If you write “I am positive about this situation” enough times, you will start to feel that positivity seep in.

-5. Avoid Toxic Positivity (Unhealthy Positivity)
+5. Avoid Toxic Positivity

-Avoid the white knuckling type of positivity where you don’t acknowledge your struggles or pain (as they also serve you).
+Avoid the white-knuckling type of positivity where you don’t acknowledge your struggles or pain (as they also serve you).
 You don’t just want to tell yourself to move on because that equates to repression.

 Healthy positivity is about showing up when you’re tired; loving when you are feeling loss; healing when you want to cling to your hurt.
-It’s realization that you are worth it, not worth writing off.
+It’s the realization that you are worth it, not worth writing off.

-You can start at anytime.
+You can start at any time.
 Positivity can be like a switch of perception.
 Once you uplift yourself, there’s nothing you can’t accomplish.
-And soon, you’ll be onto uplifting others which helps even more.
+And soon, you’ll be onto uplifting others, which helps even more.

 - 10 Simple Ways To Make Positive Thinking Your Habit